AaronSadlerUK/Umbraco.MegaNav/README.md

 ### Installation

-Meganav is available from Our Umbraco, NuGet, or as a manual download directly from GitHub.
+MeganavV8 is available from Our Umbraco, NuGet, or as a manual download directly from GitHub.

-#### Our Umbraco repository
-You can find a downloadable package, along with a discussion forum for this package, on the [Our Umbraco](#) site.

 #### NuGet package repository
 To [install from NuGet](#), run the following command in your instance of Visual Studio.